RhysCAllen/MAG-pipeline-public/lab-report-summary.md

 # Pipeline modules

-    MODULE 1: Read Trimming and Quality Filtering of K-mers using BBtools
+    MODULE 1: Read Trimming and Quality Filtering using BBtools
     MODULE 2: Visualizing Read Quality with FastQC
     MODULE 3: Classification of Unassembled Reads by K-mer Sketch using Sourmash and BBduk
-    MODULE 4: Visualizing Taxonomy of Unassembled Reads With Krona charts
-    MODULE 5: Contig assembly with MetaHit
-    MODULE 6: Read Mapping and Alignments using BBWrap
-    MODULE 7: Binning Metagenome-assembled Genomes using MetaBat, BinSanity, MaxBin, and DAS Tool
+    MODULE 4: Visualizing Taxonomy of Unassembled Reads With Krona MODULE 5: Contig co-assembly with MetaHit and metaSPAdes MODULE 6: Read Mapping and Alignments using BBWrap and Bowtie2 MODULE 7: Binning Metagenome-assembled Genomes using MetaBat, BinSanity, MaxBin, and DAS Tool
     MODULE 8: Bin Evaluation with CheckM
     MODULE 9: Refinement, Visualization, and Analysis of MAG bins using anvi'o